 The administration, teachers and staff of Manzanita Public Charter School actively strive to eliminate acts of sexual harassment.
 All personnel are aware of the mandates from the State of California, the California Department of Education, and the Governance Board of the Manzanita Public Charter School and support them fully.
-All personnel receive instruction annually regarding the recognition, prevention and reporting of acts of sexual harassment.
-It is important that parents understand the provisions regarding sexual harassment and, in particular, student-to-student harassment.
+All personnel receive instruction annually regarding the recognition,

-From MPCS Board Policy-Sexual Harassment
+From MPCS Board Policy- Sexual Harassment